TTG Studios: Tom Hidley

 TTG Studios' co-founder was Tom Hidley.
-He was born May 27, 1931 in Los Angeles, California.
+He was born May 27, 1931, in Los Angeles, California.
 As a teen, he spent long hours playing the saxophone, clarinet, and flute, until ordered to cease by his physician after a physical breakdown.
 He then turned to non-performance aspects of music, and spent nights recording at clubs and days working at loudspeaker and tape-machine companies.

 In 1959, "Madman Muntz" hired Hidley to assist in the development of the first car stereo.
 Among the first to own a Muntz car stereo was Frank Sinatra, the famous singer and actor.
 Through Sinatra's purchase, Hidley became known to a Sinatra associate Val Valentin, who invited Hildley to assist in the building of a new recording studio in New York.
 In 1962, they built the MGM/Verve studio.
 In 1964, Phil Ramone hired Hidley to work at his A&R studio as the audio technical manager.
 Also employed at that time by A&R was Ami Hadani.
 Hidley went on to found Westlake Recording Studios in the 1970s, a facility which was highly influential in standardizing acoustic design in the recording industry and which has been used by a large number of prominent vocal artists.

 Ami Hadani

 TTG co-founder Amnon "Ami" Hadani was born August 19, 1929.
 He was credited as Omi Hadan on some records.
 Hadani's association with MGM/Verve artists preceded TTG and his work with rock groups.
 He engineered albums by jazzmen Ray Brown and Milt Jackson, actress Lainie Kazan, and location recording for standup comic Shelley Berman.

-According to Bruce Botnick, Hadani was a General in the Israeli Air Force, and had to leave for weeks at a time when Israel was at war.

-Ami Hadani was married to actress/screenwriter Ellen Weston and they had one child, Jonathan Hadani.
+Ami Hadani was married to actress/screenwriter Ellen Weston and they had one child, Jonathan Hadani (Jon Weston), also a Sound Engineer and Theatrical Sound Designer.
 They were divorced when their son was six years old.
 Ami remarried Christine Ermacoff, a studio cellist.
-Ami Hadani died on September 22, 2014 in Los Angeles.
+Ami Hadani died on September 22, 2014, in Los Angeles.